top of page

 Table of Contents

-One of the most important features of a goat shelter is adequate space for each goat.
-Goats need enough room to move around, lie down, and stand up comfortably.
+One of the most important consideration of a goat shelter is adequate space for each goat to ensure they live long and healthy lives.

 While goats can live on this small of an area, I recommend you check out our Goats Per Acre article to determine what pen size fits your needs best.

-Proper Ventilation and Airflow
+Proper Ventilation and Airflow in Goat Barn

 It is crucial to make sure that your goat shelter has windows or vents that can be opened and closed as needed to regulate airflow.